Suraj151/esp8266-framework/README.md

 ### 13.4 Shared default implementations

 Not every interface is worth rewriting per device.
-Two portable defaults ship under `impl/`, and both are what a new port should reach for first.
+The portable defaults ship under `impl/`, and they are what a new port should reach for first.

 The HTTP server implementation is a protocol-correct HTTP/1.1 server built on nothing but the TCP server and client interfaces — and with TLS enabled, the same file serves HTTPS by wrapping accepted connections.
-The filesystem implementation is LittleFS on top of any storage interface.
+The filesystem side is larger: LittleFS on top of any storage interface, the dispatcher that routes one tree across several backends, and the generated filesystems behind `/proc`, `/sys`, `/dev` and `/tmp`.
+None of them are per-board.

-So a new device needs to supply raw TCP and raw storage, and inherits the HTTP server, the HTTPS server and the whole filesystem for free.
+So a new device needs to supply raw TCP and raw storage, and inherits the HTTP server, the HTTPS server, the whole filesystem and every synthetic mount for free.
 The TLS classes are deliberately not here, because BearSSL and mbedTLS are different enough that each port supplies its own pair.

 ### 13.5 What an implementation must promise